-Skyrim Special Edition supports newer texture compression and NIF formats.
+Compared to Skyrim, Skyrim Special Edition and later supports newer texture compression and NIF formats.
 They are used by default.

 Skyrim Special Edition has a new feature, the so called large references.
 This system requires the creation of DynDOLOD.esm in addition to the DynDOLOD.esp.
 It is required to adjust a setting in the DynDOLOD SkyUI MCM Main page in case the large reference system is turned on or off after generating LOD.
 See the explanations and links below.

-Make sure to clean and error check the load order with xEdit before running DynDOLOD.
+Make sure to clean and error check the load order with xEdit before running DynDOLOD as explained in the Prerequisites.
 The Batch Plugin Cleaner for Mod Organizer or the xEdit Cleaning Extension for Vortex help to automate some of that.
 Typically something like the Unofficial Skyrim Special Edition Patch is required to fix unresolved errors in the vanilla game files.
 Refer to modding guides how to setup the base game properly including SSE Engine fixes etc.

-On November 11, 2021 Bethesda released an disruptive update for Skyrim Special Edition from runtime version 1.5.97 to 1.6.318 (now 1.6.353).
+On November 11, 2021 Bethesda released an disruptive update for Skyrim Special Edition from runtime version 1.5.97 to 1.6.318 (now 1.6.640) and a new Skyrim Anniversary Edition.
 The Skyrim Anniversary Edition refers to Skyrim Special Edition including the Anniversary DLC.
-The runtime got updated for either version.
+The runtime got updated for both versions.